 44

-— The non-AP MLD can retrieve buffered BUs corresponding to that TID on any links within this set
+— The non-AP MLD may retrieve buffered BUs corresponding to that TID and to individually addressed management frame on any links within this set

-of enabled links.
+of enabled links. (#1927, #2128)

-— The AP MLD can use any link within this set of enabled links to transmit frames carrying MSDUs or
+— The AP MLD may use any link within this set of enabled links to transmit frames carrying MSDUs or

 A-MSDUs with that TID, subject to existing restrictions for transmissions of frames that apply to

-those enabled links.
+those enabled links. (#1927, #2128)

+If a STA affiliated to a non-AP MLD is in active mode on a link enabled with a set of TIDs mapped in DL, the associated AP affiliated to the associated AP MLD shall transmit MSDUs/A-MSDUs corresponding to that set of TIDs and MMPDUs for the non-AP MLD or for STAs affiliated to the non-AP MLD to the STA.

+An AP MLD shall follow the rules defined in 35.3.10.4 (Traffic indication) to buffer MMPDUs at the AP MLD when all the STAs affiliated with a non-AP MLD and operating on enabled links are in the power save mode, and buffer MSDUs/A-MSDUs for a non-AP MLD corresponding to a TID at the AP MLD when all the STAs affiliated with the non-AP MLD and operating on the links to which the TID is mapped in DL are in the power save mode, following the rules defined in 35.3.10.4 (Traffic indication).
+The non-AP MLD and AP MLD shall follow the rules defined in 35.3.10.4 (Traffic indication) to retrieve and deliver buffered BUs on enabled link. (#1927, #2128)

 NOTE 2—An example of restriction is if the STA is in doze state.
 53

-NOTE 3—If the default mode is used, all TIDs are mapped to all links and all links are therefore enabled.
-The non-AP
+NOTE 3—If the default mode is used, all TIDs are mapped to all setup links and all setup links are therefore enabled. (#1788) The non-AP

-MLD can have the corresponding non-AP STA wake up on any link to receive BUs buffered by the AP MLD.
-The
+MLD can have the corresponding non-AP STA wake up on any link to receive BUs buffered by the AP MLD. (#1680)

-non-AP MLD can therefore use the power state of its non-AP STAs to dynamically change the links it wants to operate

-on.

 58